 - New growth or lump in the mouth

 - Mouth or ear pain

-Dental visits help catch cancer in the mouth before it’s developed into something more harmful.
-Your dentist is going to be your first line of defense when preventing oral cancer.
-That and not smoking.
+Dental visits help catch cancer in the mouth before it develops into something more harmful.
+Your dentist is going to be your first line of defense when it comes to preventing oral cancer.
 Tell them about any problems you have when chewing, swallowing, speaking, or moving your tongue and jaw.
 Additionally, quit smoking (or don’t start) and drink alcohol in moderation.
 Smokeless tobacco products can also increase your risk of oral cancer.

-No. It’s never too late to start taking care of your oral health.
-Initially, you may experience sensitivity or bleeding, which is normal.
-When we don’t perform the right oral hygiene practices, plaque builds up between our teeth and on our gums.
-This plaque is made up of cavity-causing bacteria that irritates the tissue of our mouth.
+It’s never too late to start taking care of your oral health.
+Initially, you may experience sensitivity or bleeding during flossing, which is normal.
+When we don’t perform the right oral hygiene practices, plaque builds up between our teeth and gums.
+This plaque is made up of cavity-causing bacteria that irritate the tissue of our mouth.
 When we floss and brush well, we remove the plaque that has been living there for quite some time.
-The disruption of this plaque can cause bleeding, which is normal.
-By continuing good oral health habits, your gums will become healthier, free from the plaque that was weighing them down, and the bleeding and sensitivity will go away.
+The disruption of this plaque can cause bleeding.
+If the bleeding does not stop over time, it’s important to tell your dentist.